rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 The `Dependency` option is useful in conjunction with the `Update part copy` command.
 It is intended to help eliminate the tedious `model out-of-date` (dark gray corners) on drawings.

-Note this setting changes the file processing order.
-By default the order is by file type beginning with `*.par` then `*.psm`, `*.asm` and finally `*.dft`.
+Note `Dependency` sort changes the file processing order.
+Normally the order is by file type beginning with `*.par` then `*.psm`, `*.asm` and finally `*.dft`.
 With this option, files are processed in strict dependency order.

-Dependency ordering is not fool proof.
+This sorting option is not fool proof.
 It has trouble with mutual dependencies, such as Interpart copies.
 I've had some luck simply running `Update part copy` twice in a row.

 The `Random sample` option randomly selects and shuffles a fraction of the total files found.
 The `Sample fraction` is a decimal number between `0.0` and `1.0`.
 This option is primarily intended for software testing, but can be used for any purpose.

 </details>